Yazidn/snippet-cli/README.md

 ## Usage
 `snpt [OPTIONS] [INPUT]`

-## Options
 ### Display
 - Display today's entries. `--today`
 - Display all entries since day one. `-a, --all`

--v, --view <option>
-    Specify how to display your entries.
+- Specify how to display your entries. `-v, --view mini, compact, table, tree (default)`
-    OPTIONS:
-        - mini
-        - compact
-        - table
-        - tree (default)

---tags, --tags
-    Display a list of all your tags.
+- Display a list of all your tags. `--tags`

 ### Write
 -w, --write <entry>
     Write a new entry